Introduction to Finite Element Methods: Construction of finite element spaces

 To allow a unified study of the zoo of finite elements proposed in the literature,\footnote{For a -- far from complete -- list of elements, see, e.g., \cite[Chapter 3]{Brenner:2008}, \cite[Section 2.2]{Ciarlet:2002}} we define a finite element in an abstract way.

-\begin{defn} A \emph{finite element} is a triple $(K,\calP,\calN)$ where \begin{enumerate}[(i)] \item $K\subset \R^n$ be a simply connected bounded open set with piecewise smooth boundary (the \emph{element domain}, or simply \emph{element} if there is no possibility of confusion), \item $\calP$ be a finite-dimensional space of functions defined on $K$ (the \emph{space of shape functions}), \item $\calN = \{N_1,\dots,N_d\}$ be a basis of $\calP^*$ (the \emph{set of nodal variables} or \emph{degrees of freedom}). \end{enumerate} \end{defn} As we will see, condition (iii) guarantees that the interpolation problem on $K$ using functions in $\calP$ -- and hence the Galerkin approximation -- is well-posed.
+\begin{defn} A \emph{finite element} is a triple $(K,\calP,\calN)$ where \begin{enumerate}[(i)] \item $K\subset \R^n$ is a simply connected bounded open set with piecewise smooth boundary (the \emph{element domain}, or simply \emph{element} if there is no possibility of confusion); \item $\calP$ is a finite-dimensional space of functions defined on $K$ (the \emph{space of shape functions}); \item $\calN = \{N_1,\dots,N_d\}$ is a basis of $\calP^*$ (the \emph{set of nodal variables} or \emph{degrees of freedom}). \end{enumerate} \end{defn} Here $\calP^*$ denotes the algebraic dual of $\calP$, i.e., the space of linear functionals on $\calP$.
+As we will see, condition (iii) guarantees that the interpolation problem on $K$ using functions in $\calP$ -- and hence the Galerkin approximation -- is well-posed.
 The nodal variables will play the role of interpolation conditions.
 This is a somewhat backwards definition compared to our introduction in Chapter 1 (where we have directly specified a basis for the shape functions).
 However, it leads to an equivalent characterization that allows much greater freedom in defining finite elements.
 The connection is given in the next definition. \begin{defn} Let $(K,\calP,\calN)$ be a finite element.
 A basis $\{\psi_1,\dots,\psi_d\}$ of $\calP$ is called \emph{dual basis} or \emph{nodal basis} to $\calN$ if $N_i(\psi_j) = \delta_{ij}$. \end{defn} For example, for the linear finite elements in one dimension, $K=(0,1)$, $\calP=P_1$ is the space of linear polynomials, and $\calN=\{N_1,N_2\}$ are the \emph{point evaluations} $\calN_1(v) = v(0)$, $\calN_2(v)=v(1)$ for every $v\in\calP$.
 The nodal basis is given by $\psi_1(x) = 1-x$ and $\psi_2(x) = x$.